 After having lunch at a local restaurant named Fortiz, we headed over to our biggest stop of the day known as “Primicias” — a privately-owned farm that has some huge lava tunnels on-site as well as these wide-open fields where Galapagos tortoises roam freely in the open.
 When we got there this time there were numerous tortoises around, and it was quite easy to get up close to them.
 I always find it so nice to see these amazing animals moving around so slowly, acting like lawnmowers in slow-motion as they tend to eat pretty much everything in their path.

 We managed to take pictures of this huge male specimen right as a much smaller female specimen came out from under the shade of a tree.
 At this point, the male, having noticed the presence of the female, stopped eating and turned its attention to the female: jolting up suddenly and “running” (at tortoise speed, of course) towards the female.

 Amazingly, given the spontaneity of it all, he managed to subdue the female and copulate with her right in front of us.
-It was a perfectly candid moment that we were all lucky enough to get to see happen from one second to the next.
-It was also rather amusing for us to watch as the male awkwardly tried to mount the female and proceeded to vocalise the effort he was putting into the whole situation with occasional grunts.
-It’s interesting to note that mating is one of the very few instances where Galapagos tortoises vocalise themselves (apart from certain aggressive encounters).
+It was a perfect candid moment that we were all lucky enough to get to see happen from one second to the next.
+It was also rather amusing for us to watch as the male awkwardly tried to mount the female and proceeded to vocalize the effort he was putting into the whole situation with occasional grunts.
+It’s interesting to note that mating is one of the very few instances where Galapagos tortoises vocalize themselves (apart from certain aggressive encounters).